alandivar/jcmartinezmori.github.io/about.md

 {% include image.html url="/images/ctech.jpg" caption="" width=300 align="left" %}

 I am a first year PhD student in Geomechanics at Northwestern University.
-My advisor is [Samitha Samaranayake](https://cee.cornell.edu/samitha/).
-Prior to joining Cornell, I was a research intern at Bosch.
+My advisor is Dr. Alessandro Rotta Loria.
+Prior to joining Northwestern, I was a Master Student at Stanford University.

-I received my Bachelor of Science in Civil Engineering and a Minor in Computer Science from the University of Illinois at Urbana-Champaign in May 2017.
+I received my Bachelor of Science in Civil Engineering (Geotechnics and Structural Engineering) from the University of Illinois at Urbana Champaign in May 2017.

 # Travelling